January 26, 2022

 A very common problem that exists within the industry is a lack of communication between the planning and execution of any project.
 Having gone through a rigorous 5-year program, I believe that I have less of a struggle in understanding both sides.
 My time as an architecture student also made me detail oriented and helped me develop strong time management skills.

-You just completed your first major project at Siena – the renovation for Mosesian Center for the Arts in Watertown.
+Your first major project at Siena was the renovation for Mosesian Center for the Arts in Watertown.
 What were some of the project challenges and how did you mitigate them?

 The art center was a great experience as I was able to work throughout the lifecycle of the project.
 Although it was a smooth process, there were a few challenges along the way.
 Supply chain delays affected the construction process but we were able to work around them by rearranging the order of work.
 Another major challenge was working against a deadline as the art center’s opening had been scheduled for mid-November.
 By working longer hours and weekends, we successfully handed over the space to the client.